memgraph/design/src/styleguide/index.md

 # Buttons

 For primary button purposes, main color is black.
 Inside the app, stick to the primary color palette.
-You cna apply button classes to both link and button elements.
+You can apply button classes to both link and button elements.

 #### Sizing: